zhaho/gathering-game-service/README.md

 # Gathering Game Service
-This service keeps all the game objects within Gathering updated with game data.
+This service keeps all the game objects updated within Gathering.

 # Prerequisites
 * docker